Insteading helps people on their journey to live a more positive life—positive for themselves, for their neighbors, and for the world around them.

 - Community-driven, not selfish

 We give a voice to the people making those choices, and promote the resilient communities and lifestyles that are growing around them.

 Kane’s Bio: Kane is the Chief Homesteader at Insteading.
 When he’s not harvesting, he spends his time sketching possible garden layouts, taking care of miscellaneous home improvements, and planning our upcoming homestead projects.

 You can contact Kane directly by emailing [Kane at Insteading.com].

 A message from Kane:

-While we’re lucky to have good careers and could easily drive two cars, buy a bigger house, and get all of our meals delivered to our door, that’s not really our style.
-We love eating eggs from our hens and fruit from our own trees, building homestead projects, and knowing that we’ve managed to reduce our family’s environmental footprint through the choices we make regarding food, energy, transportation, and more.
+But, we still love eating eggs from the neighbors and fruit from our own trees, building homestead projects, and knowing that we’ve managed to reduce our family’s environmental footprint through the choices we make regarding food, energy, transportation, and more.